 Phase I studies are essentially very basic observations.
 And it focuses primarily on potential adverse effects.

 Test subjects are generally observed for a period of time after taking the medication under very controlled conditions.
 The subjects are often isolated in what are called Central Pharmacology Units where everything, including food consumption, is tightly controlled, the subjects are constantly being monitored using everything from EKGs to blood test, and behavioral and psychological observations are made.

 Although it may not be as commonplace as it once was, mostly medical and nursing students were recruited for these studies, and were compensated for doing so.
-Today, most of these type of clinical trials are outsourced to contract research organizations, who recruit patients from the general population.
-Participating in these clinical can be a lucrative income stream for those who are very healthy.
+Today, most of these type of clinical trials are outsourced to contract research organizations (CRO), who recruit patients from the general population.
+Participating in these clinical trials can be a lucrative income stream for those individuals who are otherwise very healthy.

 After the completion of the Phase I trial, the sponsor then determines if it will proceed to Phase II clinical trials.
 This step is not a cursory one – careful examination of the results by the sponsor is necessary to support a move to the larger Phase II trial.

 And the FDA (or other regulatory agencies) are still a part of the process, even after approval of the IND that begins these trials.
 For example, the sponsor must report all life-threatening, serious, suspected, and unexpected adverse events within a few days of the event.
 They must do so even if the sponsor states that they have no evidence that the drug under study caused the adverse event.

 In addition, the sponsor must provide an annual report of the clinical research which must include information about all aspects of the clinical research, including adverse events.